 Thrush is an infection caused by a yeast germ called candida.
 Small numbers of candida commonly live in a healthy mouth.
 They are usually harmless.
 However, certain situations may cause an overgrowth of candida which may lead to a bout of oral thrush.
-These include a dry mouth, and if you are in general poor health.
+These include a dry mouth, and if you are in general poor health or have an immune system which does not work as well as it should.
 The classical symptom is for white spots to develop in the mouth.
-However, often there are no white spots and areas within the mouth may just become red and sore.
+However, sometimes there are no white spots and areas within the mouth may just become red and sore.
 Most cases are treated with drops, lozenges or a gel which contains an anti-thrush medicine such as nystatin, amphotericin or miconazole.
 Anti-thrush tablets such as fluconazole are sometimes used.
-See separate leaflet called Oral Thrush (Yeast Infection) for more details.
+See the separate leaflet called Oral Thrush (Yeast Infection) for more details.

 Other types of mouth ulcer sometimes develop.
 Your doctor will advise on treatment.

 Bad breath (halitosis)

 In most cases of persistent bad breath, the smell comes from a build-up of germs (bacteria) within the mouth - in food debris, plaque and gum disease, or in a coating on the back of the tongue.
 Good oral hygiene will often solve the problem.
 That is, routine oral care described above, and in addition (if possible) regular flossing, scraping the back of the tongue, and antiseptic mouthwashes.
 See the separate leaflet called Bad Breath (Halitosis) for more details.